dotse/tls-fed-auth/tls-fed-auth.md

 FedTLS enables secure machine-to-machine communication within a federation through mutual TLS authentication, (as defined in [@!RFC8446]).
 This establishes mutual trust, where both parties are authenticated and verified.

-FedTLS enables the use of self-signed certificates, potentially reducing costs and administrative overhead.
+FedTLS enables the use of self-signed certificates.
+Signing by a CA of the certificate has no meaning in FedTLS and does not increase the security level in this context.
 Unlike Web PKI certificates, which depend on trust in external certificate authorities (CAs), FedTLS relies on a cryptographic trust mechanism rooted within the federation itself.
 This approach avoids challenges associated with varying levels of trust in CAs and the risk of compromised certificates within the Web PKI ecosystem.

 Through mechanisms like public key pinning [@!RFC7469], member vetting, and signed metadata, FedTLS establishes strong reliance on self-signed certificates.
 These measures ensure the validity and authenticity of self-signed certificates within the federation, providing a secure and cohesive trust framework.

-The Swedish education sector demonstrates the benefits of FedTLS by securing endpoints for user lifecycle management with FedTLS.
-This successful collaboration between school authorities and service providers demonstrates FedTLS's ability to enable trust, streamline operations and improve security within federated environments.
+The Swedish education sector demonstrates the benefits of FedTLS by securing endpoints for user lifecycle management.
+The Swedish National Agency for Education references FedTLS in their documentation [@SkolverketFedTLS].
+While the original documentation is in Swedish, it highlights how FedTLS enables secure and trusted communication between school authorities and service providers.
+This successful collaboration demonstrates FedTLS's ability to build trust, streamline operations, and enhance security within federated environments.

 ##  Reserved Words